-The Company adopted a share option plan dated June 22, 2017, under which grants of options to purchase Common Shares may be made.
+The Company adopted a share option plan dated June 22, 2017 (the "Share Option Plan"), under which grants of options to purchase Common Shares may be made.
 The plan originally provided for the issuance of 400,000 Common Shares, which represented approximately 6% of the issued and outstanding Common Shares as at December 31, 2019.
 Shareholders voted to approve the Amended and Restated Stock Option Plan dated December 31, 2019 on June 17, 2020, which increased the number of available options for grant from 400,000 to 880,000, representing approximately 10% of the issued and outstanding Common Shares as at December 31, 2019.
 After a 4 for 1 share split in June 2021 the number of options for grant was increased to 3,520,000.
-As at December 31, 2023, 1,550,358 options are available for grant under the Share Option Plan, which represents approximately 3.3% of the issued and outstanding Common Shares as at December 31, 2023.
-As at December 31, 2023, 1,969,642 options have been granted under the Share Option Plan, which represents approximately 4.1% of the issued and outstanding Common Shares as at December 31, 2023.
+As at December 31, 2024, 1,391,805 options were available for grant under the Share Option Plan, which represents approximately 2.9% of the issued and outstanding Common Shares as at December 31, 2024.
+As a result of the adoption of the Equity Incentive Plan and the Escrowed Stock Plan, the Company intends to reallocate an aggregate of 500,000 Common Shares previously available for grant under the Share Option Plan for grant under the Equity Incentive Plan and Escrowed Stock Plan instead.
+As at December 31, 2024, 2,128,195 options have been granted under the Share Option Plan, which represents approximately 4.5% of the issued and outstanding Common Shares as at December 31, 2024.
 The following is a summary of the key terms of the Share Option Plan.